SYS-Labs/rollux/README.md

 Release candidates are versioned in the format `op-node/v1.1.2-rc.1`.
 We always start with `rc.1` rather than `rc`.

-For contract releases, refer to the GitHub release notes for a given release, which will list the specific contracts being released—not all contracts are considered production ready within a release, and many are under active development.
+For contract releases, refer to the GitHub release notes for a given release which will list the specific contracts being released.
+Not all contracts are considered production ready within a release and many are under active development.

 Tags of the form `v<semver>`, such as `v1.1.4`, indicate releases of all Go code only, and **DO NOT** include smart contracts.
 This naming scheme is required by Golang.
-In the above list, this means these `v<semver` releases contain all `op-*` components, and exclude all `contracts-*` components.
+In the above list, this means these `v<semver` releases contain all `op-*` components and exclude all `contracts-*` components.

-`op-geth` embeds upstream geth’s version inside it’s own version as follows: `vMAJOR.GETH_MAJOR GETH_MINOR GETH_PATCH.PATCH`.
+`op-geth` embeds upstream geth’s version inside its own version as follows: `vMAJOR.GETH_MAJOR GETH_MINOR GETH_PATCH.PATCH`.
 Basically, geth’s version is our minor version.
 For example if geth is at `v1.12.0`, the corresponding op-geth version would be `v1.101200.0`.
 Note that we pad out to three characters for the geth minor version and two characters for the geth patch version.
 Since we cannot left-pad with zeroes, the geth major version is not padded.

 See the [Node Software Releases](https://docs.optimism.io/builders/node-operators/releases) page of the documentation for more information about releases for the latest node components.

 The full set of components that have releases are:

-- `chain-mon`
 - `ci-builder`
-- `ci-builder`
-- `indexer`
 - `op-batcher`
 - `op-contracts`
 - `op-challenger`
-- `op-heartbeat`
 - `op-node`
 - `op-proposer`
-- `op-ufm`
-- `proxyd`
-- `ufm-metamask`

 All other components and packages should be considered development components only and do not have releases.

 ### Development branch

+The primary development branch is [`develop`](https://github.com/ethereum-optimism/optimism/tree/develop/).
+`develop` contains the most up-to-date software that remains backwards compatible with the latest experimental [network deployments](https://docs.optimism.io/chain/networks).
 The primary development branch is [`develop`](https://github.com/sys-labs/rollux/tree/develop/).
 `develop` contains the most up-to-date software that remains backwards compatible with the latest testnet [network deployments](https://rollux.com/developers/docs/useful-tools/networks/).
 If you're making a backwards compatible change, please direct your pull request towards `develop`.